 The Tool Stack

-The PR operator working in 2026 keeps an X list of fifty reporters, a Substack subscription bundle covering the operator class, a hand-built CRM of thirty to eighty relationships, a podcast subscription stack across the trade circuit, and the discipline to read for an hour every morning before pitching anyone.
-Database access is still useful for the long tail — local press for regional retail launches, trade press for sector-specific announcements — but as a primary tool it's finished.
+The PR operator working today keeps a Twitter list of fifty reporters, a HARO subscription worked religiously, a Google Reader feed of the trade blogs, a hand-built CRM of thirty to eighty relationships, and the discipline to read for an hour every morning before pitching anyone.
+Muck Rack is the interesting newer tool — surfaces what reporters are actually posting in real time and prices in a way that individual practitioners can actually afford.
+Database access is still useful for the long tail — local press for regional launches, trade press for sector-specific announcements — but as a primary tool it's finished.
 The relationship replaced it.
-The operators who built the relationships are taking the share the agencies blasting cold lists used to own.
+The agencies that build the relationships are taking share from the agencies still blasting cold lists.

 The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.